Master of Radiation Therapy

-UT Southwestern’s Post-Baccalaureate Certificate in Radiation Therapy Program provides world-class training that prepares you for a career in high-tech cancer treatment.
+UT Southwestern’s Master of Radiation Therapy Program provides world-class training that prepares you for a career in high-tech cancer treatment.

 As you review potential radiation therapy programs, keep these UT Southwestern advantages in mind: